BruniTheComputerLizard/tasty_worms/README.md

 Follow me on twitter: @BruniLizard

-This project is for studying specialy for computer worms.
+This project is for studying special computer worms, yummy ^^.

 Project starting soon!
 Email me if you want to help out: BruniTheComputerLizard AT gmail.com